dosimont/gst2paje/README.md

 - gstparser.py, written by Serge Emteu and modified by myself to fit to Pajé timestamps, and provided here.
   It allows to transform a gst debug stream in a readable csv file.

-- poti C library, written by Lucas Schnorr, providing some functions to generate paje trace files.
+- poti C library, written by Lucas Schnorr, providing some functions to generate Pajé trace files.
   You need to download it and compile it before launching gst2paje.py:

         $ git clone https://github.com/schnorr/poti.git